itslucadiio/traffic-light-vhdl/README.md

          else ”1111”;
 ````

+You can see the full code in the file: pr7.vhdl

 ### Blinking

 There is a state of the FSM in which both the LED of the pedestrians traffic light and the time on the displays are displayed intermittently in order to warn about the end of green light.
 To achieve this, we first need to create a square wave signal at the desired frequency.
 Therefore, we use a clock divider and a process that generates a signal ‘blink’.